slchorne/apibrowser/README.md

 ## Searching and modifiers

+So, we've now got a handle on some of the query string params, we can working on searching in more detail.

 When you are doing searches you need to add query strings to make your search as specific as possible.
 Every object only supports a subset of searchable fields.